jasonlturner/jasonlturner.github.io/index.md

 My research interests are primarily in computational mathematics and simulating physical systems using high-performance computing (even for the small simulations I do now!)

-I am curently a techer's assistant in my department, although next academic year I will be funded by the [Department of Energy's Computational Science Graduate Fellowship](https://www.krellinst.org/csgf/).
+I am curently a teacher's assistant in my department, although next academic year I will be funded by the [Department of Energy's Computational Science Graduate Fellowship](https://www.krellinst.org/csgf/).

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for